 Camps Both Camp Greentop and Camp Round Meadow are accessible.
 Camp Greentop is used by The League for People with Disabilities each summer.
 Spring and Fall weekends are usually good times to rent either of these facilities.
 Camp Misty Mount has limited accessibility facilities.
 Camp Misty Mount is a camp where individuals may rent a cabin.
 A few cabins are accessible but it is recommended you contact the park for specific information on pathways within the camp.
 Call (301) 271-3140 for information.

-This quarter-mile interpretive trail is paved for wheelchair access.
+This quarter-mile interpretive trail is wheelchair-accessible with a natural-looking specially bonded WoodCarpet® that is firm and stable.
 The trailhead is in the Chestnut picnic area.
 Accessible parking and two wheelchair-accessible picnic tables connect to the trail.
 Restrooms are within 200'.
 Historic Camp Greentop, known for its tradition of serving children with disabilities, is also very close.

 Chestnut Picnic Area

-This picnic area features two wheelchair-accessible picnic tables and grills, the paved Spicebush Trail, and accessible restrooms.
+This picnic area features two wheelchair-accessible picnic tables and grills, the firm and stable WoodCarpet® on the Spicebush Trail, and accessible restrooms.
 See the photo gallery below for detailed descriptions.

 Owen's Creek Camping Area